 Congressman Faso is a cosponsor of two critical pieces of legislation to fight the devastation caused by the opioid crisis.
-These bills passed the House with bipartisan support in June.

 H.R.
 664, the STOP OD Act, expands funding for treatment and education through CDC and HHS grants.
 Learn more here.

 H.R.
 1057, STOP ACT, helps thwart dangerous synthetic drugs like fentanyl and carfentanil from being shipped across US borders.
 The bill requires foreign postal operators to supply advance electronic data to the U.S. Postal Service, which will enable federal law enforcement agencies to track high-risk shipments.
 Learn more here.

 In addition, federal appropriations legislation for FY 2017 provided robust funding for programs designed to curb the epidemic:

 - $801 million total, an increase of $650 million or 430%.
 Funding went to CDC, Substance Abuse and Mental Health Services Administration (SAMHSA), and Health Resources and Services Administration (HRSA) programs targeted to combat opioid abuse.